Brenedict/BuyBuyIn/DBSETUP.md

 ```

 ## 7. Seed Data (Optional)
-To manually inspect your database or add dummy user data, open Prisma Studio from the root folder:
+To manually inspect the database or add dummy user data, open Prisma Studio from the root folder:

 ```bash
 npm prisma studio
 ```
-This will open a browser tab where you can click on the `user` table, click **Add Record**, fill in the required fields, and save changes.

 ## 8. Run and Verify
 Start both the frontend and backend servers simultaneously from the **root** folder: